 University of Louisville - B.M.

 After graduating from University of Louisville, Mr. John Lawson moved to Maine in 2002 where he taught music privately for seven years, became manager of the Bangor Symphony Orchestra, and maintained a busy performance schedule around the state.
 In 2008, Mr. Lawson joined the Hebron community as instrumental music teacher.
 Currently Mr. Lawson directs the Hebron Upper and Middle School Orchestras and Jazz Band, teaches Music Theory, Digital Recording, History of Rock and Roll, and private instrument lessons.
-He continues to be an active performer around the state and currently resides in Gray (ME).
+His wife Ms. Kelly Caufield is the Director of Vocal Music for the Upper and Middle Schools.
+Mr. Lawson continues to be an active performer around the state and currently resides in Gray (ME).

 Mrs. Julie Middleton